Sony to sell LCD venture stake to Samsung for $940 million

 Samsung has said it expects the flat-panel TV market to grow 10 percent next year, and aims to outperform the market.

-In October, it signaled a stepped-up push into the smartphone market by announcing it would take control of its mobile phone joint venture with Ericsson for $1.5 billion.
+In October, it signalled a stepped-up push into the smartphone market by announcing it would take control of its mobile phone joint venture with Ericsson (ERICb.ST) for $1.5 billion.

 The company is hoping to exploit its music and video content and compatibility with its other devices like TVs and tablet computers to help it catch up with smartphone leaders such as Apple.